Vehicle canopy: Cars that use canopies

-This is not a full list of cars that use canopies, but just a few examples.
+This is not an exhaustive list.

 Messerschmitts

-Messerschmitt, the notable German aeroplane manufacturer, weren't allowed to produce aircraft after World War II.
-Instead, they produced cars.
-These were designed by the aircraft engineer Fritz Fend.

-A vehicle canopy was a new concept that is believed to be invented by Messerschmitt; this originated from their aircraft design.
-They quickly adopted the canopy as this was a simple solution that they had experience in.
-Unlike most car canopies, the Messerschmitt canopies are hinged on the side, as was the canopy of their famous Bf 109 fighter (as was common with numerous other pre-war and wartime fighter designs).
-A problem with side hinging, is that for a car with normal side-by-side seating arrangement, the passengers sitting closest to the hinge will have to climb across the outer seat to get out of the car.
-For that reason the side-hinging canopy is best suited for single-occupant or tandem-seat cars, and after this, canopies were usually hinged at the front or back.
+The first vehicle canopy is thought to have been invented by Messerschmitt, the German aeroplane manufacturer that was not allowed to produce aircraft after World War II.
+Instead, they produced cars designed by aircraft engineer Fritz Fend.
+Unlike most later car canopies, the Messerschmitt canopies are hinged on the side, as was the canopy of many fighter planes.
+A problem with side hinging is that, for a car with typical side-by-side seating, the passengers sitting closest to the hinge must slide or climb across a seat to get out of the car.
+For that reason the side-hinging canopy is best suited for single-occupant or tandem-seat cars, and later canopies were usually hinged at the front or back.

 1953 Messerschmitt KR175

 The KR175 was the first car, production or concept, to have a canopy.
 In 1956, the model was changed to the Messerschmitt KR200.